arthurmezaonik/portfolio_project_5/README.md

 The main image on the home page was chosen to represent that the site wants to bring information about food.

-The product images were chosen to represent the food related.
+The product images were chosen to represent the food-related.

 The post images were chosen to represent the post related.